dharan-s/A-Portable-File-System-using-Linked-Allocation-Method/README.md

 -> put localfile - Copy the Windows (or Unix/Linux) file "myfile" into your PFS file.

-> open PFSfile - Allocate a new 10 KByte "PFS" file if it does not already exist.
-If it does exist, begin using it for further commands.
+-> get myfile - Extract file "myfile" from your PFS file and copy it to the current Windows (or Unix/Linux) directory.

-> put localfile - Copy the Windows (or Unix/Linux) file "myfile" into your PFS file.
+-> dir - List the files in your PFS file.

-> get myfile - Extract file "myfile" from your PFS file and copy it to the current Windows (or Unix/Linux) directory.
+>
-> dir - List the files in your PFS file.
+>
 > putr myfile Remarks - Append remarks to the directory entry for myfile in your PFS file.
 > rm myfile - Delete "myfile" from your PFS file.
 > kill PFSfile - Delete the PFSfile from the Windows file system.